z-montgomery/Zach.Montgomery.Academic/content/home/about.md

 +++

 # Biography
-Zachary received his undergraduate degree from Marshall University and is currently a first-year graduate student in the Department of Religious Studies.
-He researches how pagan, occult, and esoteric communities experience religion in America through ethnographic study.
-He is especiall interested in how these communities interact with mainstream American culture and other religious traditions to create and maintain a distinct religious identity.
+Zachary Montgomery researches how contemporary pagan, occult, and esoteric communities experience religion in America through ethnographic fieldwork.
+He is especially interested in the interactions which occur between these communities, other religious traditions, and American culture.